How to factory reset an Android phone: A Privacy-focused guide

 A factory reset is one of the most effective ways to refresh your device, fix persistent issues, and remove any potential security threats.
 Whether you’re just troubleshooting or preparing your phone for a new owner, doing it correctly ensures no sensitive data is left behind.

-Once your phone is reset, don’t stop there – take control of your digital privacy by using privacy-focused apps, encrypted communication, and decentralized networks like Nym.
+Once your phone is reset, don’t stop there – take control of your digital privacy by using privacy-focused apps, encrypted communication, and decentralized VPNs like NymVPN.
 A clean slate is just the first step toward true online security.

 Share